 Francine Hogan, Director, PA Family Network, Vision for Equality

 Join us to learn about the principles and values of supporting families and how Charting the LifeCourse can help to bring those to life in real families.
-How can Charting the LifeCourse be used by families and teams to create a vision and identify and access supports and services to get there?
-Hear some examples and join in the conversation about how you can use Charting the LifeCourse to plan and problem solve.
+How Charting the LifeCourse can be used by families and teams to create a vision and identify and access supports and services to get there will be provided.
+You will hear some examples and may join in the conversation about how you can use Charting the LifeCourse to plan and problem solve.

 Peer Support Services Across Pennsylvania and How We Are Expanding and Strengthening Programs